-EF’s biggest exit so far, Magic Pony, sold for $150 million to Twitter.
+EF’s biggest exit so far (as of 2021), Magic Pony, sold for $150 million to Twitter.
 Assuming that EF retained its 10% stake in the company (no idea if they did or increased the capital), this translates to a $15 million return for them.
 That’s not nearly enough to return the entire fund, but is still a very good return on a $110k investment (today’s equivalent of 80k GBP).

 These are the kind of returns that VCs are looking for.
 A 3X return might be interesting for angel investors, but is laughable for VCs.

 If your business doesn’t have the potential to be a unicorn, it likely won’t be funded.
 And unfortunately, very few businesses actually have the potential to be a unicorn.
 This doesn’t mean that they’re not good businesses, it simply means that they’re not interesting for VCs.